zajo/appler/readme.md

 If you wonder how can these two cards do the same thing, they really don't.
 The IBM controller has its own CPU, supports DMA, and does a lot of heavy lifting that makes it easy to write the software.
 In contrast, the Wozniak design does about 10% of what most reasonable people would consider sufficient for it to be called Disk ][ Interface Card, and yet there it was, and it worked beautifully.

+As another example, consider the Apple ][ speaker.
+Most other computers at least have a simple timer that lets you play a sound with a given frequency.
+But on the Apple ][, each access of address `$C030` inverts the polarity of the speaker, and that's all of the support you get from the hardware.
+And yet, Paul Lutus gave us [The Electric Duet](https://arachnoid.com/electric_duet/index.html), which plays two voice music (though it produced an audible 14,080 Hz noise as a side effect of duty cycle modulation; Alex wrote his own player from scratch to fix this, and hacked into the binary code to replace the original player.
+This improved Electric Duet sounded [like this](images/jukebox.mp3)).

-This approach seems counter-intuitive, but only if difficult to write software is seen as a downside; yet software -- unlike hardware -- is free to distribute.
+This minimalist approach seems counter-intuitive, but only if difficult to write software is seen as a downside; yet software -- unlike hardware -- is free to distribute.
 The result was a cheap, powerful and interesting machine.

 Besides, programmers love solving complex problems and take pride in exceptionally clever masterpieces.
-Wozniak himself set an example of what's possible, managing to fit in 12 KB of memory a Basic interpreter, a program editor, and a debugger (later, Apple licensed from Microsoft a better Basic interpreter that supported floating point math; it was called `APPLESOFT BASIC`, a name derived from the names of both Apple and Microsoft).
+Wozniak himself set an example of what's possible, managing to fit in 12 KB of memory a Basic interpreter, a program editor, and a debugger.

 ---

 ## In popular culture

-The Holywood blockbuster The Terminator featured some 6502 code for Apple ][ in several scenes, seen on the Terminator's HUD:
+The Hollywood blockbuster The Terminator featured some 6502 code for Apple ][ in several scenes, seen on the Terminator's HUD:

 ![Terminator](images/terminator.jpg)